‘Connect, Learn, Grow’

 Being enthusiastic and participating

 All students upon enrolling are assigned a House.
-Our houses are Nora, Manuka and Surat, they are named after local shipwrecks.
-House teachers support students with their studies and assist with any personal worries or concerns at fortnightly House Meetings.
+Our houses are Manuka, Nora and Surat, they are named after local shipwrecks.

 Acknowledging desired behaviours